16 Rooms that Showcase Modern Farmhouse Decor Done Right

 One design technique that has catapulted farmhouse decor into the mainstream spotlight is the sliding barn door.
 Both practical and stylish, this on-trend accent nods to the agricultural roots of modern farmhouse style.
 Outfit a barn door with contemporary X-shape molding and bright white paint for an of-the-moment look.

 Iron, copper, brass, chrome—farmhouse style has never been one for matchy-matchy detailing, but modern farmhouse designs play up mixed metallic textures more than ever to give spaces an updated lease on life.
 Here, an iron mount holds up a sliding barn door, copper metal outfits the lighting, and chrome coats the appliances and seating, yet it all feels intentional thanks to the consistent shiny finish seen throughout.

 Balance with Bench Seating

 When one pictures a farmhouse, it's easy to imagine a cozy space built to accommodate large, friendly gatherings.
 Banquette seating was built for such occasions and has recently benefited from the upgrade of modern chair choices.
 Rather than opting for the typical spindle-back chair, try pulling up a collection of midcentury-style seating.
 This simple switch will give your space an updated excuse to throw a party.

 Farmhouse Sinks That Shine

-The farmhouse sink is another classic detail that has stolen our hearts lately.
-Whether you are a die-hard loyalist or you're brand-new to the farmhouse aesthetic, it's easy to fall in love with this traditional apron-front sink, especially now that you can choose between timeless white porcelain or modern stainless steel.
+The farmhouse sink is another classic detail.
+Whether you are a die-hard loyalist or you're brand-new to the farmhouse aesthetic, it's easy to fall in love with a traditional apron-front sink.
+Contemporary options now feature modern materials like stainless steel or soapstone in addition to the classic white porcelain.